 The earliest arrival was by Patrick Taylor of Palm Bay, Florida, who arrived on December 26th 2003, nearly three months before the race.

-A serial killer competed in the 12 Hours of Sebring.
+Walter Cronkite once drove in the 12 Hours of Sebring.